 Tim, a member of the football team, was one such laborer.
 But it turned out the pair had more in common than a student job: Both had their hearts set on careers in research.

 The two aspiring scientists started dating, and they married in 1997.
-With Courtney already pursuing her Ph.D. at the University of California, San Francisco, Tim enrolled in graduate school at Cal-Berkley, traveling via bus or subway every day for five years from the couple’s San Francisco apartment.
+With Courtney already pursuing her Ph.D. at the University of California, San Francisco, Tim enrolled in graduate school at Cal-Berkeley, traveling via bus or subway every day for five years from the couple’s San Francisco apartment.

 When both subsequently landed postdoctoral fellowships in North Carolina, it was Courtney’s turn to commute.
 For the next half-dozen years, they lived in Durham, where Tim worked at Duke University, while Courtney drove and biked nearly an hour to her job in Chapel Hill.